 As with Language Environment, system programmers at your site have already set up the USS environment for all users.
-As part of preparing and running WebSphere for z/OS client applications on z/OS or OS/390, you have to modify or tailor the environment as instructed in this chapter.
+As part of preparing and running OS/390 Component Broker client applications on z/OS or OS/390, you have to modify or tailor the environment as instructed in this chapter.